dubpub/publisher/README.md

 #.publisher

-> Package for publishing or linking files from composer's vendor dependencies.
+> Package for publishing or linking files from composer's dependencies.

 - <a href="#install">Install</a>
 - <a href="#schemas-and-syntax">Supported schemas and syntax</a>